-If the Project involves the acquisition or rehabilitation of any property that is occupied by residential or commercial tenants as of Application date, the Application must include the Relocation Checklist and required documentation in compliance with applicable law.
-The Relocation Checklist is available on the Website.
+If the Project involves the acquisition or rehabilitation of any property that is occupied by residential or commercial tenants as of Application date, the Application must demonstrate that the project will not cause permanent Displacement and must include a relocation plan.
+The relocation plan must include all items listed on the Relocation Checklist available on the Authority's Website, together with any other documentation required by law, such as Tenant Notice Letters as required under the Uniform Relocation Act.
 The budget line on the Common Application must reflect all required relocation costs.
 The Authority highly recommends that Projects that contemplate relocation costs consult with their tax accountant and/or attorney before including relocation expenses in basis.